elehcimd/stratosphere/README.md

 ### 4. Test the web tracking

 You can test that the system is working properly by browsing to https://www.google.com and verifying the presence of a banner `[S]` on the top left corner of the page.
-Congratulations! **Stratosphere** is up and working.
+Congratulations! **Stratosphere** is up and working properly.
 The banner is always visible on all tracked pages.
+If missing, try refreshing the page with `ctrl-r`.
 You can now access the dashboard by clicking on it or browsing to [http://localhost:8082](http://localhost:8082).

 ## Core concepts